 On our ferry there, only 8 people boarded and only us two and an elderly woman (who lived on the island) got off on Sa-do.
 There are only around 3-5 ‘minbak’ style hotels, a single restaurant (not always open) and a single convenience store (ice cream and drinks only).
 Better bring some food or you’ll end up hungry.

 There is something about mazes that is truly fascinating.
 Ever since I saw Harry Potter and the Goblet of Fire, I always wanted to wander a maze myself and see if I could use my wits to find the way out.

 The Maze Park on Jeju Island is one of about 50 ridiculous tourist traps distracting from the natural beauty of the island.
 The difference is, this one is actually worth visiting, and is also one of the most seldom visited.
-While everyone else is exploring the chocolate or teddy bear museums (come to think of it, those sound fun too), you can be getting lost in this amazing green puzzle.
+While everyone else is exploring the sex museum or teddy bear museums (come to think of it, those sound fun too), you can be getting lost in this amazing green puzzle.

 4) Gochang Dolmen Sites

 Stonehenge is a assortment of Neolithic earthworks marking a massive prehistoric graveyard.
 This type of burial ground is known as a ‘dolmen’ which are found all over the world from the UK to China to Korea.
 What many people don’t know is that Korea actually holds 40% of all dolmens in the world, the largest share of any country.